 4.1 - Evaluation of the use of IgG VHH for its application in the detection of Brucella abortus 1119-3, through a DotBlot.

+As we can see in the Figure 1, using polyclonal tools as detection manifestations in the DotBlot assay, it was able to capture or detect the antibodies present on the surface of the nitrocellulose membrane in presence of skim milk.